 How much to tip the extra helpful doorman

-Keep in mind their seniority, your frequency of packages and any extra good service they’ve performed throughout
+Keep in mind their seniority, your frequency of packages and any extra excellent service they’ve performed throughout